A Quick Guide to Siena, Italy

-Siena is a UNESCO World Heritage Site that can trace its existence back to Etruscan times.
-Like c.900-400 BC.
+Siena is listed as a UNESCO World Heritage Site because it is the “embodiment of a medieval city”.
+It can trace its existence back to Etruscan times – like, c.900-400 BC.
 One of the restaurants recommended below informed us that we were dining in a room that dated back to around 600BC.
 If the history alone isn’t worth a visit, then please consider visiting Siena for the food scene – it boasts some mighty fine restaurants, one of which is one of our all time favourites.

 before you visit

 Some of the things you should take into account before setting off!

 • Siena is an extremely hilly town, which is definitely something to keep in mind if you suffer from bathmophobia.

 • if you’re planning to visit the attractions within the Duomo complex, be aware that some of them require a combo ticket.
 The prices range a bit, but the tickets last for three days, giving you plenty of time to explore.